-This program will feature hands-on activities inside three greenhouses, a shade house, and an outdoor production area at the facility for two days and will also provide an optional grower tour on March 17 or March 21 for each class.
+This program will feature demonstration and hands-on activities inside three greenhouses, a shade house, and an outdoor production area at the facility for two days and will also provide an optional grower tour on March 14 or March 18 for each class.
 The topics to be covered include: planning the business and developing a marketing strategy, growing transplants, selecting hydroponic systems, soilless media choices, irrigation and fertilizer, managing pests, and the production of several crops from microgreens to herbs to cut flowers to tomatoes.

 The facility is one of the best in the southeast for teaching hydroponic growing in an actual operating greenhouse setting.
 Attendees will learn firsthand by doing it themselves.
 The optional tour will be an exclusive visit inside one of the most successful and modern greenhouse hydroponic operations in Florida.